The Complete Guide to Touring Assisted Living Communities

 4. Dining Options

-Dining is an important aspect of senior living, as proper nutrition and mealtime experiences can significantly impact a resident’s health and happiness.
-Observe the dining area and ask about the menu options.
+Dining is an important aspect of senior living.
+Proper nutrition and mealtime experiences can significantly impact a resident’s health and happiness.
+Look at the dining area and ask about the menu options.
 Are meals served restaurant-style or buffet-style?
 Are there choices for residents with dietary restrictions or preferences?
 A quality community will offer nutritious meals, and staff should be willing to accommodate special dietary needs.

 Questions to ask: